versatiles-org/playground/README.md

 # How to update an example?

-Make your changes in [LiveCodes at https://versatiles.org/playground/livecodes](https://versatiles.org/playground/livecodes), click "Export Result (HTML)" and overwrite the example in this repo.
+Make your changes in [LiveCodes at https://versatiles.org/playground/livecodes](https://versatiles.org/playground/livecodes), click `Export Project (JSON)` and overwrite the `examples/$NAME.json` in this repo.

 # How does it work?

-LiveCodes is a frontend only playground, so it can not load files from the server.
-But it accepts the [query parameter  `x`](https://livecodes.io/docs/features/import#query-param), containing a url, pointing to a public GitHub repo directory, containing the example files.
+LiveCodes is a frontend only playground.
+It accepts the GET parameter `?config=`, containing a url of a project JSON.

-So the hack is done in the GitHub workflow: Instead of publishing the html files of the examples to github pages, the html files are replaced with redirects, opening LiveCodes with a query parameter, that points to the source code of the examples in the repo.
+So the hack is done in the GitHub workflow: Next to every `.json` in the examples directory the workflow adds a `.html` file containing a simple html redirects to LiveCodes with the `?config=` query parameter, that points to the correct example `.json`.